SPIRAL STABLIZATION TECHNIQUE (SPS)

 What is Spiral Stablization System (SPS)?

 Spiral Stabilization (SPS) is a scientific-based exercise method designed to stabilize the spine.
 It focuses on activating spiral muscle chains throughout the body to create an upward force that elongates the spine, improving posture and enabling pain-free movement.
-The system's methods and outcomes are supported by clinical research and established principles of biomechanics, muscle activation, and rehabilitation science.
+The technique's methods and outcomes are supported by clinical research and established principles of biomechanics, muscle activation, and rehabilitation science.

 How does Spiral Stablization work?